Adriana-Bamberger/learn-idx/README.md

+This is the ReadMe that a Vite + React project quick start comes with, I have made this just to tinker with the tool and learn how it works.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.